How China Could Emerge Even Stronger After COVID-19

 Popular praise lavished on China by grateful ally Italy turned out to be partly fabricated; according to recent analysis by data firm Alkemy, for Italy’s Formiche media group, 46% of tweets using the hashtag #forzaCinaeItalia, which translates as “Come on China and Italy,” were generated by automated bots.
 For #grazieCina, meaning “Thanks China,” it was 37%.

-The ham-fisted attempt at so-called mask diplomacy has proved to be inef-fective in changing minds about China.
-E.U. chief diplomat Josep Borrell warned in a blog post that China’s “politics of gen-erosity” concealed “a geopolitical compo-nent including a struggle for influence.”
-Beyond Trump’s crude attempts to shift blame by labeling COVID-19 the “Chinese virus,” a growing coalition of countries now support an investigation into the true origins of the outbreak, including Austra-lia and the E.U.
-Beijing has pushed back against any suggestion of deliberate de-ception.
+The ham-fisted attempt at so-called mask diplomacy has proved to be ineffective in changing minds about China.
+E.U. chief diplomat Josep Borrell warned in a blog post that China’s “politics of generosity” concealed “a geopolitical component including a struggle for influence.”
+Beyond Trump’s crude attempts to shift blame by labeling COVID-19 the “Chinese virus,” a growing coalition of countries now support an investigation into the true origins of the outbreak, including Australia and the E.U.
+Beijing has pushed back against any suggestion of deliberate deception.
 “There has never been any cover-up and we do not allow cover-ups,” China’s Foreign Ministry spokesperson Zhao Li-jian told a news briefing April 17.

-The attempt to pose as a munificent su-perpower is in line with China’s broader attempts to fill the vacancy on the world stage left by the U.S. under Trump.
-It has inserted nationals into key posts in many multinational institutions–from the U.N. and Interpol to the IMF–and its contri-butions to the World Health Organization, the U.N.’s health agency, have grown by 52% since 2014, up to $86 million in 2018 and 2019 (though still only about a 10th of the U.S. contributions in the same period).
+The attempt to pose as a munificent superpower is in line with China’s broader attempts to fill the vacancy on the world stage left by the U.S. under Trump.
+It has inserted nationals into key posts in many multinational institutions–from the U.N. and Interpol to the IMF–and its contributions to the World Health Organization, the U.N.’s health agency, have grown by 52% since 2014, up to $86 million in 2018 and 2019 (though still only about a 10th of the U.S. contributions in the same period).
 China has found a willing partner in the Kremlin to reorientate the world order away from the U.S. “Being among the main victor powers in World War II and permanent members of the U.N.
-Se-curity Council, China and Russia shoulder the task of safeguarding global peace,” Xi told Russian President Vladimir Putin in a call on May 8.
+Security Council, China and Russia shoulder the task of safeguarding global peace,” Xi told Russian President Vladimir Putin in a call on May 8.

-But while China has won representation in international institutions, its val-ues often remain at odds with their goals.
-“As China tries to fill the void left by the U.S., we shouldn’t forget that the [Com-munist Party] prioritizes its own inter-ests over those enshrined in those institutions,” says Lucrezia Poggetti, an analyst with the Mercator Institute for China Studies in Berlin.
+But while China has won representation in international institutions, its values often remain at odds with their goals.
+“As China tries to fill the void left by the U.S., we shouldn’t forget that the [Communist Party] prioritizes its own interests over those enshrined in those institutions,” says Lucrezia Poggetti, an analyst with the Mercator Institute for China Studies in Berlin.
 When those interests clash, China’s tend to win out–as when Interpol’s Chinese chief Meng Hongwei was arrested in 2018 and later jailed as part of an anticorruption drive by Xi.

 Trump makes no pretense of leading the world.
-When a global virtual summit toward finding a COVID-19 vaccine was held May 4, Washington chose not to at-tend.
+When a global virtual summit toward finding a COVID-19 vaccine was held May 4, Washington chose not to attend.
 “The two largest, most powerful countries in the world are not participating in efforts to stop this pandemic and contribute to the knowledge base,” says Dr. Maureen Miller, an infectious-disease epidemiologist at Columbia University.

 But China’s lack of interest in shared global values is not lost on the general public.
-According to a Pew survey pub-lished in December, Xi inspires less con-fidence than any of the current leaders of the U.S., Germany, France and Russia, at just 28%.
+According to a Pew survey published in December, Xi inspires less confidence than any of the current leaders of the U.S., Germany, France and Russia, at just 28%.
 (Though Trump scores only a single percentage point better.)
-Roughly two-thirds of Americans have an unfa-vorable view of China.
+Roughly two-thirds of Americans have an unfavorable view of China.
 Even the usually myopic CCP is waking up to the fact.
-In a report presented to Xi in early April, China’s Institutes of Contemporary In-ternational Relations, which is overseen by the Ministry of State Security, con-cluded that global anti-China sentiment is at its highest since the 1989 Tiananmen Square crackdown.
+In a report presented to Xi in early April, China’s Institutes of Contemporary International Relations, which is overseen by the Ministry of State Security, concluded that global anti-China sentiment is at its highest since the 1989 Tiananmen Square crackdown.

 This is not likely to matter much to Xi while the world remains in the shadow of the coronavirus.
-Beijing is acutely para-noid and puts party legitimacy above all else, and so external ambitions will al-ways be sacrificed to domestic stability–especially important as a slowing economy gnaws away at jobs and liveli-hoods.
-Inside China, surveillance mea-sures installed for public health will be ramped up with an eye to stemming future social strife.
-“This train is only moving in one direction, and that is toward increased ability to surveil and control,” says Ker Gibbs, president of the Ameri-can Chamber of Commerce in Shanghai.
+Beijing is acutely paranoid and puts party legitimacy above all else, and so external ambitions will always be sacrificed to domestic stability–especially important as a slowing economy gnaws away at jobs and livelihoods.
+Inside China, surveillance measures installed for public health will be ramped up with an eye to stemming future social strife.
+“This train is only moving in one direction, and that is toward increased ability to surveil and control,” says Ker Gibbs, president of the American Chamber of Commerce in Shanghai.

 Control isn’t fertile ground for creation, though.
 What Chinese leaders often miss is that American influence stems more from its dynamic colleges, Hollywood and the NBA than the Belt-way.
 Yet a defining characteristic of Xi’s “China Dream” is its inability to cultivate the kind of soft power that gives other countries a larger presence on the world stage.
 While South Korea has K-pop and the U.K. has Premier League soccer, China has stifling control.
 Last year, censors blurred the pierced earlobes of male pop stars lest their “feminism” corrupt the nation’s boys.
-Chinese rock musician Li Zhi had a tour canceled, his social-media ac-counts deleted and music expunged from streaming sites after he obliquely refer-enced the Tiananmen Square massacre.
-Even record-breaking period drama Story of Yanxi Palace–China’s equivalent of Downton Abbey–was taken off the air last year after state media decried the “negative influence on society” of its extrava-gant tales of imperial intrigue.
+Chinese rock musician Li Zhi had a tour canceled, his social-media accounts deleted and music expunged from streaming sites after he obliquely referenced the Tiananmen Square massacre.
+Even record-breaking period drama Story of Yanxi Palace–China’s equivalent of Downton Abbey–was taken off the air last year after state media decried the “negative influence on society” of its extravagant tales of imperial intrigue.

 Instead, artists must be absurdly passive or patriotic.
-The latest hit from Chengdu-based rap collective CD Rev is titled “Mr. President,” and includes chest-thumping lyrics like “We don’t pick up a fight but we ain’t intimidated by hawks/ 1.4 billion people we on a warship/ maybe you strike me first try to destroy Hua-wei/ that makes me sick you full of hate.”
+The latest hit from Chengdu-based rap collective CD Rev is titled “Mr. President,” and includes chest-thumping lyrics like “We don’t pick up a fight but we ain’t intimidated by hawks/ 1.4 billion people we on a warship/ maybe you strike me first try to destroy Huawei/ that makes me sick you full of hate.”
 Speaking with TIME, lead singer Wang Zixin denied all songs prop up the party: “We also do antidrugs songs and songs promoting feminism.”

 Not exactly “F-ck tha Police.”
-Under Xi, there’s simply not enough creative space to build cultural currency out-side an ever narrowing Chinese soci-ety.
-China’s political system boosted its internal COVID-19 response and shields its economy, but global leadership is ham-strung by a lack of shared culture or val-ues.
+Under Xi, there’s simply not enough creative space to build cultural currency outside an ever narrowing Chinese society.
+China’s political system boosted its internal COVID-19 response and shields its economy, but global leadership is ham-strung by a lack of shared culture or values.
 That is not going to change unless China opens up and reforms–a complete reversal from its current course.
 “China’s influence stems almost entirely from its money,” says Scott W. Harold, an East Asia expert at the U.S. policy think tank Rand Corporation.
 That in itself might give it a temporary boost coming out of the coronavirus, but not enough of one to transform the world.

-As night set on Shanghai Disneyland, a kaleidoscope of light emblazons the Magic Castle with “thanks” in differ-ent languages to honor frontline medi-cal workers, bringing tears to the eyes of the nurse Qi.
+As night set on Shanghai Disneyland, a kaleidoscope of light emblazons the Magic Castle with “thanks” in different languages to honor frontline medical workers, bringing tears to the eyes of the nurse Qi.
 “America is the home of Disney,” Qi says.
 “It would be a dream to visit there one day.”
-If American po-litical leadership has receded, its deep cultural bonds are more difficult to re-place.
-That is the kryptonite to Commu-nist China’s global ambitions–to lead, it has to be liked, too.
+If American political leadership has receded, its deep cultural bonds are more difficult to replace.
+That is the kryptonite to Communist China’s global ambitions–to lead, it has to be liked, too.

 –With reporting by KIMBERLY DOZIER, JOHN WALCOTT and JUSTIN WORLAND/WASHINGTON